szamsolo/szamsolo/README.md

 ### About Me

-Hey, I'm Sam Alhaqab and I'm a Typescript and React Developer.
-I'm all about learning new technologies in general but in my free time I love diving into the echoes of the React ecosystem.
-Whether it's a new state management library or a new CSS framework, I love learning it all.
-If that's the type of developer you're looking for, contact me at [holxsam.dev@gmail.com](mailto:holxsam.dev@gmail.com).
+Hey I'm Sam and I'm a Typescript and React Developer.
+Take a look at some of my work and if you want to build something together, let me know!

 ### Projects